-This applicable monitoring and assessment program (AMAP) accompanies the Section 401 Water Quality Certification (WQC) application for the Maipalaoa Bridge Repair Project.
+This applicable monitoring and assessment program (AMAP) is written for the Maipalaoa Bridge Repair Project.
 The Hawai'i Department of Transportation (HDOT) is proposing to replace the existing Maipalaoa Bridge over Mā'ili Stream with a four-lane bridge to include widened shoulders and sidewalks.
-The project includes in-water work in Mā'ili Stream estuary located in leeward O'ahu, approximately 1.5 mi (2.4 km) south of Mā'ili'ili Stream (Fig. 1).
+The project includes in-water work in Mā'ili Stream estuary located in leeward O'ahu, approximately 1.5 mi (2.4 km) south of Mā'ili Stream (Fig. 1).

 The AMAP describes the water quality monitoring requirements and data quality objectives for the program.
-This program was prepared in accordance with water quality regulations promulgated in Hawai'i Administrative Rules (HAR) Chapter 11-54 (HDOH, 2009) and the General Monitoring Guideline for Section 401 Water Quality Certification Projects (HDOH, 2000).
+This program was prepared in accordance with water quality regulations promulgated in Hawai'i Administrative Rules (HAR) Chapter 11-54 (HDOH, 2014), Chapter 11-55 (HDOH, 2013) and the General Monitoring Guideline for Section 401 Water Quality Certification Projects (HDOH, 2000).
+This document outlines the monitoring requirements and data quality objectives that will be followed during water quality monitoring for construction activities and dewatering in order to meet the requirements of HAR 11-54 and 11-55 App.
+G.

-The intent of the AMAP is to conduct water quality sampling and analysis to monitor potential impacts caused by project work.
+The intent of the AMAP is to conduct water quality sampling and analysis to monitor potential impacts caused by project construction work and dewatering operations.
 The AMAP includes baseline (preconstruction), during-construction, and post construction water quality monitoring at four stations.
-Data collected as part of the AMAP will be used to assess the adequacy of Best Management Practices (BMPs) applied during construction and will facilitate assessing the impacts of the project on State waters.
+Data collected as part of the AMAP will be used to assess the adequacy of Best Management Practices (BMPs) applied during construction and dewatering operations and will facilitate assessing the impacts of the project on State waters.
 If shown to be necessary by the monitoring data, BMPs will be modified during construction to protect water quality.